NLeSC/python-template/README.dev.md

 # 'ls' should return just the one directory called 'my-python-project'
 ls
 ```
+Notice, that the `--vcs-ref HEAD` flag is used to make sure that the current checked out version of a local template are used.

-If your Python package was created successfully, `cookiecutter` will point you to a file
+If your Python package was created successfully, `copier` will point you to a file
 (`my-python-project/next_steps.md`) that contains information on next steps.

 In addition to the information in `my-python-project/project_setup.md`, the developer documentation